jacobian/djangobook.com/chapter04.rst

 as an "inside-out" version of server-side includes.
 Instead of defining the snippets that are *common*, you define the snippets that are *different*.

-The first step is to define a *base template*--a skeleton of your page that *child templates* will later fill in.
+The first step is to define a *base template* -- a skeleton of your page that *child templates* will later fill in.
 Here's a base template for our ongoing example::